MoutPessemier/MoutPessemier/README.md

 ### About me

-- 📖: I'm currently studying at the Catholic University Leuven in Belgium.
+- 📖: I'm currently working for In The Pocket, in Belgium.
 - 💻: Developer
 - 📸: Photographer
 - 🎥: Cinematographer